Lewisham Council Homepage Skip navigation

 For example, that means you should be able to:

-- discern the structure and order of web pages and content
+• understand the structure and reading order of pages and content

 We’ve also made the website text as simple as possible to understand.